The State Government has approved an additional 44 trading hours for general retail shops in the Perth metro area in the lead-up to Christmas.

 Tip: All shops are regarded as general retail shops unless they are a small retail shop, special retail shop, service station or motor vehicle shop.

-During the extended trade period, general retail stores in the Perth metro area will be allowed to open from:
+During the extended trade period, general retail stores in the Perth metro area may open from:

 - 8am to 6pm on Boxing Day and New Year's Day public holidays

 Extended trading hours have also been approved for the Australia Day public holiday on Wednesday 26 January 2022.

 If you decide to open during the extended Christmas trading hours, you may be required to contribute towards the additional operating costs incurred by your landlord.
 Read our extended Christmas trade and your lease article to find out more.

 If you are a business owner in regional Western Australia, extended Christmas retail trading hours vary by location.
 Visit Department of Mines, Industry Regulation and Safety website for more information on regional Christmas trading hours.